-Proposals for new development should:

-- Provide car and cycle parking in accordance with the Essex County Council Parking Standards [16]. - Not result in a reduction in car parking spaces within Ingatestone. - Where possible and appropriate, contribute towards improved or additional car parking facilities within Ingatestone. - Not result in any detrimental impact on local highway safety and where possible improve highway safety, within the parish. - Where possible, protect and enhance public rights of way, pedestrian and cycle routes and bridleways throughout the parish. - Not significantly increase levels of congestion within the parish. - Where appropriate, improve accessibility and increase the use of sustainable modes of transport within the parish by providing or contributing towards public transport improvements and providing safe pedestrian and cycle routes to surrounding areas, public transport and local services and facilities.

-- Provide effective enforcement to signed speed restrictions. - Not detrimentally impact air quality and public health within the parish as a result of increased traffic flows and congestion. - Create safe and accessible environments, particularly for those with limited mobility. - Incorporate appropriate and sympathetic lighting to public areas which will enhance accessibility and safety. - Provide infrastructure to support electric and low emission vehicles.
+- a.
+Proposals for new development should: - Provide car and cycle parking in accordance with the Essex County Council Parking Standards [16]. - Not result in a reduction in car parking spaces within Ingatestone - Not result in any detrimental impact on local highway safety and where possible improve highway safety, within the parish - Where possible, protect and enhance public right of way, pedestrian and cycle routes and bridleways throughout the parish - Not significantly increase levels of congestion within the parish - Where appropriate, improve accessibility and increase the use of sustainable modes of transport within the parish by providing or contributing towards public transport improvements and infrastructure and providing safe pedestrian and cycle routes to surrounding areas, public transport and local services and facilities. - Not detrimentally impact air quality and public health within the parish as a result of increased traffic flows and congestion - Create safe and accessible environments, particularly for those with limited mobility - Incorporate appropriate and sympathetic lighting to public areas which will enhance accessibility and safety - Provide infrastructure to support electric and low emission vehicles.

-Major development (10 dwellings or more27) proposals in the parish should assess and clearly demonstrate the impact of the scheme on the local highway capacity and public transport services.
+- Proposals for new or improved bridleways, pedestrian and cycle routes connecting Ingatestone and Fryerning and Mill Green, will be supported - Proposals that provide or contribute towards new or improved car parking provision within Ingatestone will be supported - Development proposals for 25 or more dwellings in the parish should assess and clearly demonstrate the impact of the scheme on the local highway capacity and public transport services - c.
 Proposals which improve the safety of pedestrians and cyclists will be encouraged and supported.

+Relevant evidence base documents:

-- Brentwood Parking Strategy, Strategic Options Development Report, JMP Consultants Ltd, 2016. - Parking Standards, Design and Good Practice, ECC, 2009. - Rural Community Profile for Ingatestone and Fryerning, Rural Community Council for Essex (RCCE), 2013. - Town and Country Planning (Development Management Procedure) (England) Order 2015.
+- Brentwood Parking Strategy, Strategic Options Document Report, JMP Consultants Ltd, 2016 - Parking Standards, Design and Good Practice, ECC, 2009 - Rural Community Profile for Ingatestone and Fryerning, Rural Community Council Essex (RCCE), 2013 - Town and Country Planning (Development Management Procedures) (England) Order 2015